Cafe-CRM/crm-core/README.md

 # Package and run jar

-For build jar you must enter to root project folder and execute command:<br />
+To build jar get to the root project folder and run: mvn package
-mvn package<br />
-For run jar under windows in same folder,execute command:<br />
-java -Dfile.encoding=UTF-8 -jar target/crm-core.jar
+To run jar in windows in same folder run: java -Dfile.encoding=UTF-8 -jar target/crm-core.jar